-Becoming a parent is an exciting time that brings many challenges affecting parents’ mental health.
-Illnesses such as postnatal depression, however, are not always recognized and treated.
-The proposal of the resolution 436 of the Flemish Parliament regarding timely detection and treatment of antenatal and postnatal depression has recommended raising the attention for emotional wellbeing of pregnant and postpartum women, to increase the knowledge of healthcare professionals and to implement adequate detection.
+Becoming a parent is an exciting time, but brings many challenges affecting parents’ mental health.
+Illnesses such as postnatal depression however, are not always recognized and treated.
+The proposal of the resolution 436 of the Flemish Parliament regarding timely detection and treatment of antenatal and postnatal depression recommends raising the attention for emotional wellbeing of pregnant and postpartum women, to increase the knowledge of healthcare professionals and to implement adequate detection.

-The PATH-project aims to prevent mild to moderate cases of perinatal mental health problems, specifically depression, and to support mothers and their families and to refer when necessary to appropriate services.
+The PATH-project aims to prevent mild to moderate cases of perinatal mental health problems, specifically depression, and to support mothers and their families and to refer them when necessary to appropriate services.
 The multidisciplinary project consists of six work packages, which include the development and evaluation of online and face-to-face interventions.
-Analyses are focused to provide cross-border similarities and differences regarding effects between control and intervention groups among various stakeholders like pregnant and postpartum women, their partners, healthcare professionals, peer-workers and employers.
+Analyses focus on cross-border similarities and differences regarding effects between control and intervention groups among various stakeholders such as pregnant and postpartum women, their partners, healthcare professionals, peer-workers and employers.
 Outcomes include the prevalence of depression, stigma, help-seeking, public and professional awareness and parental attachment.

-If you wish additional information, or have questions or comments, please contact one of the researchers: Prof. dr. Yvonne Kuipers (email@example.com), Laura Van den Branden (firstname.lastname@example.org) or Charlotte Brosens (email@example.com).
+If you wish for additional information, or have any questions or comments, please contact one of the researchers: Prof. dr. Yvonne Kuipers, Laura Van den Branden or Charlotte Brosens.